-Motivated to save money to support their future children, Aimee and Joseph moved to Sauidi Arabia.
-Life in Saudi Arabia was enriching, exposing them to different cultures, kind people and excellent career development.
+Motivated to save money to support their future children, Aimee and Joseph moved to Saudi Arabia.
+Life there was enriching, exposing them to different cultures, kind people and excellent career development.

 But it was also stressful and the vastly different ways of life for women and Christians in Saudi Arabia cemented in the Robinos’ minds that this was not their forever home.

 For Aimee, who moved to Tauranga in September 2018, New Zealand is idyllic – the perfect place to raise a family with its clean, green and safe environment.